 Transitional design mixes both traditional and contemporary elements.
 The mix may vary but there are five design elements that generally define the style of Transitional kitchens.
 These elements include cabinets, wall color, tile, stainless steel and stone and geometric forms used in counters, lighting, accents or furnishings.
-Here are some examples that show how these design elements define a Transitional-style kitchen.
+Here are some examples that show how these kitchen design elements define a Transitional-style kitchen.

 The design elements of this Transitional-style kitchen include white Shaker-style cabinets, neutral blue-gray walls, floor and wall tile with glass mosaic tile set in a diamond pattern, quartz counters, stainless steel appliances and the geometric forms of the tiered counter and lighting fixtures.